 Many of our clients are truly amazed by habitat diversity, the vast wild spaces and the wildlife that thrives here.

 The Valencian Community is home to no less than 21 Natural Parks.
-These areas of special scientific interest and / or outstanding natural beauty are officially designated and protected by law and include some of Europe´s most important habitats.
+These areas of special scientific interest and / or outstanding natural beauty are officially designated and protected by law and include some of Europe´s most important natural habitats.

 They include mountains in excess of 1800 metres (5900 ft) above sea level, vast areas of rolling forested hills, deep river canyons, coastal wetlands, marshes and ancient forests.